RealSalmon/psycopg2-awslambda/README.md

   - cd to this repository's root directory
   - run 'make clean'

-This will remove the (rather large) Docker image and psycopg2 archive that were built in the above steps.
-It will not remove the amazonlinux Docker image, which you should delete manually if you do not wish to keep it.
+This will remove the (rather large) Docker image that was built for the purposes of building psycopg2, the psycopg2 archive, and the realsalmon/amazonlinux-python Docker image.
+It will not remove the amazonlinux or postgresql Docker images, which you should delete manually if you do not wish to keep them.
-(docker rmi amazonlinux)

 ### Versions
   - Python 3.6.2